GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/TROUBLESHOOTING.md

 ```

 **Cause:**

-If you do not specify an [**alternative delimiter**](https://cloud.google.com/sdk/gcloud/reference/topic/escaping) in the parameters, gcloud will use the default, the comma.
+If you do not specify an [**alternative delimiter**](https://cloud.google.com/sdk/gcloud/reference/topic/escaping) in the `parameters`, `gcloud` will use a comma as default, interpreting either as multiple parameters instead of one or as a dictionary.
-The gcloud will incorrectly interpret the argument with comma either as multiple parameters instead of one, or that a dictionary is being passed without the default syntax.

 **Solution:**